 Pacific Empire Minerals Corp. (the "Company" or "PEMC") is a Vancouver-based mineral exploration company whose principal business is the acquisition and exploration of copper-gold porphyry, mineral exploration properties, with a focus on British Columbia, Canada.
-The Company is a reporting issuer in British Columbia, Alberta and Ontario, and trades on the TSX Venture Exchange ("TSX-V") as a Tier 2 issuer under the symbol PEMC.
+The Company is a reporting issuer in British Columbia, Alberta and Ontario, and trades on the TSX Venture Exchange ("TSX-V") as a Tier 2 issuer under the symbol PEMC, and the OTCQB Venture Market Exchange under the symbol "PEMSF".

 The following Management Discussion and Analysis ("MD&A") of the Company's financial condition and results of operations has been prepared by management in accordance with the requirements of National Instrument 51-102.
-The following information is prepared as at August 27, 2018 and unless otherwise stated, supplements, but does not form part of the unaudited condensed interim financial statements of the Company for the three months ended June 30, 2018.
-This MD&A should be read in conjunction with the unaudited condensed interim financial statements and related notes for the three months ended June 30, 2018, and the audited financial statements and related notes for the twelve months ended March 31, 2018.
+The following information is prepared as at February 21, 2019 and unless otherwise stated, supplements, but does not form part of the unaudited condensed interim financial statements of the Company for the nine months ended December 31, 2018.
+This MD&A should be read in conjunction with the unaudited condensed interim financial statements and related notes for the nine months ended December 31, 2018, and the audited financial statements and related notes for the twelve months ended March 31, 2018.

-Those condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
 All dollar amounts included therein and in the following MD&A are in Canadian dollars except where noted.
 These documents and other information relevant to the Company's activities are available for viewing on SEDAR at www.sedar.com.